badlydrawnrob/anki/README.md

 The Anki app is a great way to learn, revise, and practice your coding skills, but Anki's default cards aren't great for programming.
 We can do better!
 These handy flashcards (and CSS themes) help make it fun to learn.

-- Suitable for all learning levels,
+- Suitable for all learning levels
-- Great for frontend and backend,
+- Great for frontend and backend
-- Popular languages supported,
+- Popular languages supported
-- Add color to your code,
+- Add color to your code
-- Create your own custom theme.
+- Create your own custom theme

 Are you looking to master **html**, **css**, **javascript**, **php**, **python**, **lisp**, **elm**, **R**, **SQL** — or just getting started?
 If you're new to Anki, [read these guides first](https://github.com/badlydrawnrob/anki/discussions/123); otherwise ... let's begin!